 Program Development Assistance Fund (PDAF)

-As set out in the Provincial Collective Agreement, an annual sum of \$200,000 is allocated for the purpose of encouraging innovative program development in schools.
+As set out in Article 14 of the Provincial Collective Agreement, an annual sum of \$200,000 is allocated for the purpose of encouraging innovative program development in schools.
+Grants available in amounts of up to \$5000.